cmacfie/PicFlip-ExtensionQlik/README.md

 ## Technical

-The extension is made with Angular and css. **The extension is made for Google Chrome and does not work for Firefox at the moment.
-Support to be added soon**.
+The extension is made with Angular and css. **The extension is made for Google Chrome and does not work for Firefox**.
 The images are linked via URL:s.
 Because of security reasons in browsers you can not link to local files on your machine, but must host the images online.